Undergraduate Scholarships

 UAS7 - German Universities of Applied Sciences

-The seven universities of applied sciences offer a study abroad scholarship for one year that combines 6-months of coursework with a paid internship with a German company.
+The seven universities of applied sciences offer a study abroad scholarship for one year that combines 6-months of coursework and a paid internship with a German company.
 Prior knowledge of German is not required.
 Sophomores and juniors majoring in business, management, and economics may apply.

 Deadlines are February 15th for Study Program (SP), Internship Program (IP) and Study and Internship Program (SIP) starting in the Fall of the same year and October 1st for Study Program (SP) and Internship Program (IP) starting in the Spring of the following year.